abanish23/FNP-Sales-Analysis/README.md

 •	Occasion  <br>

 # Key Insights
-• Sales peak during February–March and August, indicating strong seasonal demand.  <br>
+Key Insights from the Analysis

+• Sales show strong seasonal trends, with the highest revenue in February (₹7,04,509) and August (₹7,37,389).

-• Anniversary and Raksha Bandhan generate the highest revenue among occasions.  <br>
+• Anniversary (₹6,74,634) and Raksha Bandhan (₹6,31,585) generate the highest revenue among all occasions.

-• Colors, Soft Toys, and Sweets are the top-performing product categories.  <br>
+• Colors, Soft Toys, and Sweets are the top-performing product categories.

-• A small number of products contribute significantly to overall revenue.  <br>
+• The top 5 products contributing the most to revenue are:
+Deserunt Box, Dolores Gift, Harum Pack, Magnam Set, and Quia Gift.

-• Cities like Bareilly and Ghaziabad have higher order volumes.  <br>
+• Cities such as Bareilly and Ghaziabad show higher order volumes compared to other locations.

-• Sales are stronger on Tuesdays and Sundays, suggesting weekday demand variation. <br>
+• Sales are stronger on Tuesdays and Sundays, indicating variation in demand across weekdays.